The central part of the state hits the “sweet spot” for viniculture.

 Ideally, a long growing season provides warm temperatures that persist throughout early fall, and a low probability of a devastating frost that could hit before the grapes reach peak ripeness.
 Grapes such as Cabernet Sauvignon, Syrah, Malbec and Zinfandel need the benefits of a long growing season to produce high-quality wines.

 Central Virginia is the sweet spot.
-The area boasts a growing season long enough for full-bodied red wine grapes to ripen without devastating humidity levels, and also enjoys winters that are cold enough to encourage the vines to go into dormancy.
+The area boasts a growing season long enough for full-bodied red wine grapes to ripen without devastating humidity levels.
+It also has winters that are cold enough to encourage the vines to go into dormancy.

 The wide variety of wine grapes thriving in central Virginia is a testament to the uniqueness of this geographic area.
-World-class wines are being produced from cooler climate grapes such as Pinot Grigio and Pinot Noir, while award-winning Syrah and Zinfandel can also be found.
+World-class wines are being produced from cooler climate grapes such as Pinot Grigio and Pinot Noir.
+Award-winning Syrah and Zinfandel can also be found.
 This is because the varied topography of the region provides niche microclimates for the different grapes to grow.